joelcpinheiro/joelcpinheiro.github.io/README.md

 ```
 Don't forget of allow the communication port 2377 on iptables to cluster work successfully. :)

+Now you should install the portainer, accessing one server manage node and view the step 2.
+The Portainer is a GUI manager wich permit view all the resources on your cluster of Docker Swarm.

 2. Instructions to install Portainer on Docker Swarm nodes